Automattic/jetpack/docs/quick-start.md

 ### Using the installation script

 To speed up the installation process, you may use our monorepo installation script.
 To do so:
- - clone the Jetpack repo: `git clone https://github.com/Automattic/jetpack.git`
+ - clone the Jetpack repo: `git clone git@github.com:Automattic/Jetpack.git` using a public SSH key ([recommended](https://github.com/Automattic/jetpack/blob/master/docs/development-environment.md#clone-the-repository)) or `git clone https://github.com/Automattic/jetpack.git` using HTTPS
  - `cd` into the cloned `jetpack` folder.
  - run `tools/install-monorepo.sh` from the monorepo root.
  Once the installation is complete, continue onto the section [Running Jetpack locally](#running-jetpack-locally).